n1khilnick/restaurant-management-service-api/README.md

 * The aim of this project to perform **_one to one_**, **_one-to-many_**, and **_many-to-one_** relationships mapping between entity classes.
 * Used interface classJpaRepository  for generic CRUD inbuilt operations like save,saveAll,updateById, etc.
 * Used our own custom finder methods and wrote operations using custom queries.
+* Implemened authenticaion for admin, user and their handler methods so every time we use their mappings it is required to authenticate.